NSHipster/articles/2012-12-10-instancetype.md

 With `instancetype`, the compiler will correctly infer that the result of `+personWithName:` is an instance of a `Person`.

 Look for class constructors in Foundation to start using `instancetype` in the near future.
-New APIs, such as [UICollectionViewLayoutAttributes](http://developer.apple.com/library/ios/#documentation/uikit/reference/UICollectionViewLayoutAttributes_class/Reference/Reference.html) is using `instancetype` already.
+New APIs, such as [UICollectionViewLayoutAttributes](http://developer.apple.com/library/ios/#documentation/uikit/reference/UICollectionViewLayoutAttributes_class/Reference/Reference.html) are using `instancetype` already.

 ## Further Implications